keebio/iris-case/README.md

 Iris AE parts are in this repository: https://github.com/keebio/iris-ae-case

-Iris SE parts will be made available shortly.
+Iris SE parts are in this repository: https://github.com/keebio/iris-se-case

 Case pieces
 -----------

-The Iris sandwich case consists these pieces:
+The Iris sandwich case consists of these pieces:

 - Switch plate (Required)
 - Bottom plate (Required)